ThreatConnect-Inc/tcex/docs/_sources/jobs.rst.txt

 ====
 Jobs
 ====

+.. important:: This module is deprecated starting with ThreatConnect 5.6 and will be removed start in version 0.9.0.

 The ThreatConnect |trade| TcEx Framework provides the :py:mod:`~tcex.tcex_job.TcExJob` module to automate writing certain data types to the ThreatConnect API.
 The App developer can dynamically build a JSON data object and the Job module will handle writing the data to the ThreatConnect API.

 Once all the data has been added to the job a call to the :py:meth:`~tcex.tcex_job.TcExJob.process` method will attempt to write the data to the ThreatConnect API.